Snackmonger/aristoxenus/readme.rst

 musical material using bitwise operations.
 Pretty straightforward, but it is convenient to be able to express scales as compounds of simpler intervals made of integers.

+The smallest interval is the least significant bit, so that a major scale is:

+    0b101010110101 =

 Nomenclature
 ------------